An overview of the most common questions and answers that explain the basics of RMail

 Yes.
 RMail E-Sign services track the specific activity of each signer.

 What is the largest file I can send with RMail?

 Emails with a cumulative attachment size of 25MB may be sent using the default services.
 If the large file transfer service, File Share, is used, emails up to 1GB may be sent depending on the sender’s plan.

-To learn more about this feature, click the link to watch this short video How to send and encrypt attachments with FileShare.
+To learn more about this feature, click on the link to watch a short video about How to send and encrypt attachments with FileShare.